Skip main navigation

 Exploration and Discovery

-The expansive African Penguin Coast habitat will include a glass-fronted view above and below the water of the exhibit pool so that guests can have a front-row seat to observe the natural behavior of these charismatic birds.
-Children will be invited to climb aboard a life-size penguin rescue boat replica where they will have hands-on opportunities to play and learn about how scientists are helping penguins survive and thrive in the wild.
+The expansive African Penguin Coast habitat includes a glass-fronted view above and below the water of the exhibit pool, giving guests a front-row seat to observe the natural behavior of these charismatic birds.
+Children are invited to climb aboard a life-size penguin rescue boat replica where they will have hands-on opportunities to play and learn about how scientists are helping penguins survive and thrive in the wild.

 Spotlight on Biodiversity

-The new African Savannah, a multi-species habitat home to Hartmann’s mountain zebras, white-bearded wildebeests and ostriches, will undergo a transformation that will include dramatic expansion of the existing habitat and replacement of fencing with unobstructed viewing.
-The habitat will include a watering hole, an area where different species would naturally congregate and share this resource in the wild.
-The accompanying graphics will focus on the importance of healthy ecosystems and the critical role each of these species, as well as humans, plays within it.
+The expanded Serengeti Crossing, a multi-species habitat home to Hartmann’s mountain zebras, white-bearded wildebeests and ostriches, has undergone a transformation that included dramatic expansion of the former habitat and replacement of fencing with unobstructed viewing.
+Accompanying graphics focus on the importance of healthy ecosystems and the critical role each of these species, as well as humans, plays within it.